[Updated April 2017]

 - Layer 2: Levels adjustment layer applied to Darks 6 to brighten the shadows of the cactus.

 - Layer 3: Curves adjustment layer applied to Brights 3 to reduce the highlights further.
 I changed the blend mode to multiply to fine tune the effect.

 - Layer 4: Curves adjustment layer applied to Midtones 2 to bring up the overall contrast with a S-shaped curve.
-I changed the blend mode to luminosity to preserve the colour saturation.
+I changed the blend mode to luminosity to preserve the color saturation.

-- Layer 5: Vibrance adjustment layer to boost the overall colour.
+- Layer 5: Vibrance adjustment layer to boost the overall color.